dabit3/full-stack-ethereum-marketplace-workshop/README.md

 The smart contracts are located in the __contracts__ directory.

-To use the smart contracts in our front end (React) applications, we'll need to compile the contract into ABIs.
+To use the smart contracts in our front-end (React) applications, we'll need to compile the contract into ABIs.

 The Hardhat development environment allows us to do this using the Hardhat CLI.